Skip to content

 Gloucester: The Curious Cathedral

 The Cathedral of Gloucester was built in the 7th century and is well known, among other things, for being a filming location for the Harry Potter movies.
-It is also famous as being very mysterious and even strange.
-The reason is the architectural style of the church which is called “perpendicular style”, a more grotesque version of the medieval Gothic style.
-Also very peculiar and interesting are the glass windows, there is even one depiction of a medieval Golf player!
-All in all a fascinatingly grim but beautiful cathedral.
+It is also famous for being very mysterious and even strange.
+The reason is the architectural style of the church, which is called “perpendicular style,” a more grotesque version of the medieval Gothic style.
+The glass windows are also very peculiar and exciting; there is even one depiction of a medieval Golf player!
+All in all, it is a fascinatingly grim but beautiful cathedral.

 test